 Columbia Grain was originally formed in 1978 to create a superior source of western grain for domestic and international markets.
 We are well known for our product knowledge and developing a connection between our producers and customers.
 Our goal is to provide quality information and reliability throughout the supply chain.
 We have extensive experience in contract execution and successfully navigating decades of changing market conditions across the globe.

 We are vertically integrated, operating assets which stretch across the northern tier of the United States.
-We deal in a diverse mix of products, including bulk grain, pulses, edible beans, oilseeds, and organics.
+We deal in a diverse mix of high quality conventional and organic products, including bulk grain, pulses, edible beans, oilseeds, and organics.
 Our asset base includes grain elevators, processing plants, and agronomy centers.
 In addition, Columbia Grain is an owner of Montana Specialty Mills, who operates an organic and non-GMO oilseed crushing facility in Great Falls, Montana, and a mustard seed facility in Conrad, Montana.

 In 1990, Jeff started with Columbia Grain International, LLC in Colfax, WA while finishing his senior year of college at Washington State University.
 In 1993 he transferred to Great Falls, MT where he spent six years trading durum, oats, and barley.
 In 1999 Jeff moved to Pullman, WA where he managed the Pullman, WA and Moscow, ID seed and pulse businesses as well as Central Ferry, WA Snake River barge operations.
 In 2005 Jeff moved back to Great Falls, MT to trade domestic spring wheat and started the Montana Pulse business for Columbia Grain.
 In 2006 he became head of the pulse business for all of Columbia Grain.
 In 2008 he became a Vice President, Regional Manager overseeing all the Montana operations and continuing to trade wheat and pulses.
 In 2013, Jeff became Senior Vice President of Columbia Grain.
 In April of 2016 Jeff was promoted to President and CEO of Columbia Grain and now resides in Portland, OR.